 Three Ways to Operate Like a Well-Oiled Machine

-When you find yourself walking 10 steps in your studio to get a basket, another 12 steps to get shred, and then walk more to get products, you’re taking too many steps.
+Do you find yourself in your studio walking 10 steps to get a basket, another 12 steps to get shred, and then walk more to get products?
+If so, you’re taking too many steps.
 That’s not part of a good start-up plan.

 A gym or health club is the place for a workout.
 The space you occupy for gift basket making is for commerce.